openproblems-bio/website/content/NeurIPS_2021/organizers.md

 ## Organizing Team

-All organizers are listed in alphabetical order.
+_In alphabetical order_

--   **Daniel Burkhardt** (Primary Contact: [dburkhardt@cellarity.com](mailto:dburkhardt@cellarity.com)) is a Machine Learning Scientist at [Cellarity](https://cellarity.com).
-He is a core organizer of the Open Problems in Single-Cell Analysis.
-He completed his PhD in Genetics at Yale University with a specialization in machine learning under the supervision of Smita Krishnaswamy.
+-   **Daniel Burkhardt** (Primary Contact: [dburkhardt@cellarity.com)](mailto:dburkhardt@cellarity.com) is a Machine Learning Scientist at [Cellarity.](https://cellarity.com) He is a core organizer of the Open Problems in Single-Cell Analysis.
+Daniel completed his PhD in Genetics at Yale University with a specialization in machine learning under the supervision of Smita Krishnaswamy.